informalsystems/audits/ddc-process.md

 ### Procedure

 The initial decomposition is performed by small group or a single person, preferably having the most domain knowledge.
-They construct the initial model of the system as described above, and present it to the whole audit group.
-The goal of this initial discussion is to develop the shared and agreed upon understanding of the domain by all audit group members.
-During the discussion the other group members should try to develop their understanding by challenging the decomposers' decisions.
+They construct the initial model of the system as described above, and present it to the whole audit team.
+The goal of this initial discussion is to develop the shared and agreed upon understanding of the domain by all audit team members.
+During the discussion the other team members should try to develop their understanding by challenging the decomposers' decisions.
 It is likely that the discussion will allow to refine the decomposition model.

+### Example: ICS-20 Audit

+For the first audit sprint, no decomposition of the ICS-20 was performed; which resulted in a suboptimal performance.
+A conceivable ICS-20 decomposition could be:

+* Top-level files: [handler](https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/applications/transfer/handler.go) and [handler_test](https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/applications/transfer/handler_test.go), [module](https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/applications/transfer/module.go) and [module_test](https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/applications/transfer/module_test.go), as well as the [client/cli directory](https://github.com/cosmos/cosmos-sdk/tree/master/x/ibc/applications/transfer/client/cli), and the [simulation directory](https://github.com/cosmos/cosmos-sdk/tree/master/x/ibc/applications/transfer/simulation).
+* The [keeper directory](https://github.com/cosmos/cosmos-sdk/tree/master/x/ibc/applications/transfer/keeper), and most importantly the [relay](https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/applications/transfer/keeper/relay.go) and [relay_test](https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/applications/transfer/keeper/relay_test.go) files.
+* The [types directory](https://github.com/cosmos/cosmos-sdk/tree/master/x/ibc/applications/transfer/types), and most importantly the [trace](https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/applications/transfer/types/trace.go) and [trace_test](https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/applications/transfer/types/trace_test.go) files, as well as the [ADR-01 Coin Source Tracing](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-001-coin-source-tracing.md).

 ## Discovery